| |

 It has some holes in it, and can cause carnage, but not like

-County Line or Camp rapids.
+County Line or Campground rapids.

 - 2.7